Marchopkins96/sports-quiz/README.md

 ### Accessibility & Performance

-The Lighthouse feature on Google DevTools was used to assess accessibility and performance. the pages in this site scored highly but there is some room for improvement on performance.
+The Lighthouse feature on Google DevTools was used to assess accessibility and performance.
+The pages in this site scored highly but there is some room for improvement on performance.

 <details>
 <summary>Home Page and Quiz Area</summary>